 Precisely 2,600 men and women from Brighton died in military service in WWI.
 A memorial to them was unveiled in 1922 in the Steine.
 Unveiled a year before was the Chattri, a monument to those Indian soldiers who fought for the British Empire, and this stands on the South Downs, at the point where many were cremated.

 The 1970s and 80s saw testing times for Brighton, and much of it became dilapidated, with slum landlords exploiting tenants in sub-standard accommodation.
 High unemployment and woeful underinvestment (particularly galling at a time when a major investment was being made in building the Brighton Marina, from 1971-1979) led to a strong unemployed counter-culture, united in their hatred for Margaret Thatcher.
 Unthinkable now, but North Laine, now so synonymous with the city, was nearly demolished in the 70s for high-rise buildings, a flyover and a large car park.
-Thankfully, Ken Fines, Borough Planning Officer for Brighton, a certain Mr Ken Fines, recognised the charm of the area and effectively put his foot down, against much opposition.
+Thankfully, the Borough Planning Officer for Brighton, a certain Mr Ken Fines, recognised the charm of the area and effectively put his foot down, against much opposition.
 Brighton owes Mr Fines a great debt of gratitude and very large beer.

 The 1980s saw two devastating incidents: in 1984, in an attempt to assassinate Thatcher and her top tier of government, the IRA set off a long-delay time bomb at the Grand Hotel, killing 31 people, but not Thatcher.
-Three years later the Great Storm wrought destruction across the area, felling ancient elm trees on the Level and the Steine, and damaging the Pavilion and St Peters Church.
+Three years later the Great Storm wrought destruction across the area, felling ancient elm trees on the Level and the Steine, and damaging the Pavilion and St Peters Church, among many other buildings.

-After a few unspectacular years when the most exciting thing to happen was the opening of the Brighton bypass in 1990 (well, that, and Chris Eubank’s tie knots going from comically small to unfeasibly large), the year 1997 was a hugely significant one.
+After a few unspectacular years when the most exciting things to happen were the opening of the Brighton bypass in 1990 and Chris Eubank’s tie knots going from comically small to unfeasibly large, the year 1997 was a hugely significant one.
 That year, the towns of Brighton and Hove became Brighton & Hove, a unitary authority, which was subsequently granted city status by the Queen in 2001.

 Today the city enjoys a well-earned reputation of cultural diversity and enlightened socio-political thinking, with a creative and hardworking populace, ready to welcome anyone and enjoy a beer with them (maybe not Crystal Palace fans).
-The casual and friendly atmosphere now so intrinsically linked with the bricks and mortar of our beloved city makes it feel as though it’s always been like this: sometimes we forget that it’s been 5½ thousand years in the making.
+The casual and friendly atmosphere now so intrinsically linked with the bricks and mortar of our beloved city makes it feel as though it’s always been like this: sometimes we forget that it’s been five and a half thousand years in the making.